-Docker images are packaged up and sent to ECR.
+Docker images are packaged up and sent to AWS ECR.
 When changes are made to individual services, a new Docker image is created, and the new image is sent to ECR, where a new container is created to replace the outdated container.

 Considerations Associated Details

 What systems are affected?
 Component: Deployed to:

-JLV Web Application VAEC Environment
+JLV (Web/SSOi) VAEC Environment

 JLV Report Builder VAEC Environment

 jMeadows Data Service VAEC Environment

 EHRM Service VAEC Environment

 VDS VAEC Environment

 JLV QoS VAEC Environment

 Who is impacted by the change?
 JLV users

 What is the estimated timeframe for restoring service?
-Estimated down time is 60 minu utes for deployment and testing.
+Estimated down time is 60 minutes for deployment and testing.

 What pre-implementation work is required?
-Build Fargate Docker images using AWS CodeBuild.
-AWS CodeBuild is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.
+Build Docker images using AWS CodeBuild.